MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/hyper-v-server/storage-io-performance.md

 ### IDE

-IDE controllers expose IDE disks to the VM.
+IDE (Integrated Drive Electronics) controllers expose IDE disks to the VM.
 The IDE controller is emulated.
 It's the only controller available for guest VMs running earlier versions of Windows without [Hyper-V VM integration services](/virtualization/hyper-v-on-windows/reference/integration-services).
 Disk I/O performed by using the IDE filter driver provided with integration services is significantly better than the disk I/O performance provided with the emulated IDE controller.

 **Recommendation**: Only use IDE disks for operating system (OS) disks.
 OS disks have performance limitations due to the maximum I/O size that can be issued to these devices.

 ### SCSI (SAS controller)

-SCSI controllers expose SCSI disks to the VM.
+SCSI (small computer system interface) controllers expose SCSI disks to the VM.
 Each virtual SCSI controller can support up to 64 devices.
 The SCSI path isn't emulated, which makes it the preferred controller for any disk other than the OS disk.
 For Generation 2 VMs, SCSI disks are the only type of controller possible.
 Support for SCSI disks is available in Windows Server 2012 R2 and later, where the controller is reported as SAS to support shared VHDX.

 **Recommendation**: For optimal performance, attach multiple disks to a single virtual SCSI controller.
 Create other controllers only as required to scale the number of disks connected to the VM.